maarten-postmastery/webhook-forwarder-gcp/README.md

   * Entry point: Enter "subscriber"
 * Click Deploy

 To create another subscriber, in the list of functions select Actions on the first subscriber and click Copy.
 Then change the function name and optionally the region.
 Click Save to accept the Trigger settings.
-Open Variables and set the FORWARD_URL to the destination URL.
+Open Runtime environment variables and set the FORWARD_URL to the destination URL.

 #### Using gcloud